pieropls/Brain-Teasers/README.md

 A numerical challenge exploring implied volatility estimation through the use of a "black-box" function.
 This project combines financial mathematics, coding, and visualization to uncover hidden relationships in option pricing.

-*Note*: Image is generated with assistance from OpenAI's DALL·E.
+*Note*: Image was generated with assistance from OpenAI's DALL·E.

 </td>
 <td>